aboutcode-org/flot/doc/pyproject_toml.rst

   Version number as a string.
 This field is required.

 description
   A one-line description of your project.
+This field is required.

 readme
   A path (relative to the .toml file) to a file containing a longer description